Paid To Travel

 READ MORE: Tips For A Successful Travel Blog

 I’m not going to sugar-coat this and tell you that making money while traveling has been easy.
 Quite the opposite actually.
 I work a lot more now than I did when I first started.

 This income didn’t just appear overnight either, it’s taken me 9 long years to get to this point.

-I know these big numbers can be shocking for people who don’t understand blogging.
+I know these big numbers can be shocking for people who don’t understand how to blog for a living.
 Yes, blogging can be more than a hobby.
 It can be a viable business if you treat it like one.

 Like all businesses though, it takes time to grow.

 For the first 2 years, there’s no way I could’ve survived on my travel blog income alone.